-When withdrawing from college, you must complete withdrawal arrangements with the Registrar and (if applicable) the Residence Hall Manager or Rental Manager.
+When withdrawing from college, you must complete withdrawal arrangements with the Registrar and (if applicable) the Resident Director or Rental Manager.
 The following refund policies apply to those who voluntarily withdraw and those requested to withdraw.
 York College will refund room, board, and tuition per the following policy:

 Refund and Return of Aid Policies 2018-2019 Academic Year

 All students that officially withdraw from York College will be refunded tuition based on the following schedule.

 Withdrawal on the first day of classes, August 21, 2019 or January 6, 2020 = 100% refund of tuition.

 Withdrawal during the time period between and including August 22, 2019 through September 4, 2019 or January 7, 2020 through January 20, 2020 = 75% refund of tuition.

 Withdrawal during the time period between and including September 5, 2019 through September 18, 2019 or January 21, 2020 through February 3, 2020 = 50% refund of tuition.

 Withdrawal during the time period between and including September 19, 2019 through October 2, 2019 or February 4, 2020 through February 17, 2020 = 25% refund of tuition.

 Withdrawal on or after October 3, 2019 or February 18, 2020 = no refund of tuition.